jbojcic1/taxformgenerator/README.md

 # taxformgenerator
-Console app for generating tax forms
+Console app for generating Croatian tax forms.
+You can pull code and build it or you can get [PREBUILT VERSION HERE](https://drive.google.com/open?id=1Uvm1_zcpD27JXNO1OQyLcKvf6TjM8_NU)

 REQUIREMENTS:
   - macos release >= 10.12